HOW TO USE ETERE STUDIO PLAYER

 The available control functions includes:

-• You can enable/disable the audio channel using the bottom checkbox.
+•You can enable/disable the audio channel using the bottom checkbox.

-• You can set the audio gain for each channel by moving the cursor.
+•You can set the audio gain for each channel by moving the cursor.

-Note: The number of available channels are defined in the playlist.
+NB: The number of available channels are defined in the playlist.
 When more channels are available, only 2 channels would be automatically displayed.
 You can manually select more channels to be shown during playout.

-At the top-right side there are:
+At the right side there are:

 Video Preview: Enable/Disable the video preview.